-Looking across the square to the Parish Church with the Old Temperance House.
+Looking across the square to the Parish Church and Temperance House.

 St Keverne (Lannaghevran) is set in the heart of the Lizard Peninsula in Cornwall.
 This tranquil village is an ideal place to base your Cornish holiday.
 Enjoy walking, cycling and diving to name just a few of our attractions.

 Depending on the type of holiday you are looking for, Cornwall offers a variety of great places to stay.

 There are great resorts with glorious beaches to enjoy sunbathing and with the usual night life.

 However if you want to explore the real variety that Cornwall has to offer St Keverne with its relaxed atmosphere is a place you should consider, a great base for touring, walking, cycling, diving, camping or just a sightseeing holiday.
 St Keverne is ideally situated on the Lizard Peninsula.

 St Keverne is set in lush farmland and farming is an important part of the local economy, but the village is less than a mile from the sea, as such it also adds to the economic makeup of the community.

 St Keverne Parish Church - It would not be fitting not to start with the Church, it is probably the first sight of St Keverne you see.
 The spire has helped many a mariner in the past and some that did not make it are buried here.